 To some, the melting snow and ice signal one thing: the return of paddling season.
 Stretch your muscles and feel your spirit come to life as you kick off the beginning of the whitewater season with fellow paddlers during MACKfest.
 Whether you’re an expert or a novice, discover a river or play-spot suited to your skills in the Marmora area to paddle the weekend away, and join new and old friends to indulge in hearty meals and share stories around the campfire.

-Feel the roar of the engine beneath you as you cruise the unique trails of Frontenac County, and rally together in the fight against prostate cancer.
-Feel good about supporting a great cause, satisfy your need for speed, and indulge your taste buds with a chicken dinner.
+Feel the roar of the engine beneath you as you cruise the unique trails of Frontenac County, and rally together in support of the TELUS Ride For Dad’s fight against prostate cancer.
+Feel good about supporting a great cause, satisfy your need for speed, and indulge your taste buds with a delicious dinner.

 When: Available May-June